BruthYU/Lit-ProteinDF/lightning/README.md

 # Lightning Workspace
-Main workspace of Lit-ProteinDF, which contains the training and inference implementations of **Protein Structure Generation Diffusion Models**.
+Main workspace of Lit-ProteinDF, which contains the Lightning⚡ implementations of collective **Protein Structure Generation Diffusion Models**.

 ## Folders and Files